popoveugene/qubership-envgene/docs/calculator-cli.md

 These parameters are described in two files:

-1. **e2e-parameters.yaml**: This file contains non-sensitive e2e parameters.
+1. **operational-parameters.yaml**: This file contains non-sensitive operational parameters.

-2. **e2e-credentials.yaml**: This file contains sensitive e2e parameters.
-If a parameter is described in the Environment Template via an EnvGene credential macro, that parameter will be placed in this file.
+2. **operational-credentials.yaml**: This file contains sensitive operational parameters.
+If a operational parameter is described in the Environment Template via an EnvGene credential macro, that parameter will be placed in this file.

 Both files have the following structure: